The Apocalypse Chapters

 The burning itch in my veins made the skin around my fingers turn black and made nodules the size of golf balls grow from my back and shoulders.
 Yeah, I’d been bitten.
-More of a scratch of the teeth than an actual chomp, though.
-But somehow the infection had dived into my blood stream like an intravenous hit of heroin administered by the shaking hands of an old-school junky struggling with a thirty year addiction.
+More of a scratch of the teeth than an actual chomp though.
+Somehow the infection had dived into my bloodstream like an intravenous hit of heroin administered by the shaking hands of a drug-addict.
 I think I’m losing it all and I don’t care.
-I see my baby girl every minute and I know I’ll never see her again.
+I see my baby girl every minute and I know I’ll never see her outside the prison of my mind.
 I don’t feel bad.
-I enjoyed the time I had with her.
-I’ll never get it back.
+I enjoyed the time I had with her and I’m aware I’ll never get it back.
 At least, that’s what I tell myself.
-Truth is, deep down, I hope for a place like Heaven where all the dead go and reunite with our friends and our family who’ve gone too soon and those who should’ve from the dead that my mind isn’t all mush, that I still see my girl somewhere in that deep, dark lair of the subconscious.
+Truth is, deep down, I hope for a place like Heaven where all the dead go and reunite with their friends and family who’ve gone too soon.
 Because the truth is, that’s what I fear the most.
-That I’ll walk this city of Dunglen for eternity, while the memories of my child is just as meaningless as dust swimming in a solitary shaft of light.
+That I’ll walk this city of Dunglen for eternity, while the memories of my child are just as meaningless as dust swimming in a solitary shaft of light.

 A Strange Farewell

 It starts with I. I locked the door.
-I poured the brown petrol on the floor from a gerry can.
+I poured petrol on the floor from a rust encrusted can.
 I dropped the flaming match and watched the room light up with orange and red fire.
-I smelled the crisping skin and burning interiors.
-By the time I walked to the street, the building was sending claws of flames into the sky, the smoke the colour of crude oil, the sky swollen with blackness.
+Then came the putrid scent of crisping skin and hair and flaming interiors.
+By the time I walked to the street, the building was sending claws of fire into the sky, the smoke the colour of crude oil, the sky swollen with blackness.
 I felt tears run down my cheeks.
 I spent that night under a bridge surrounded by disinterred bodies I had used to keep away my living smell.
 In the distance I could see the orange glow of the fire at my flat.
 I thought about my family inside.
 I tried to convince myself that I had no choice in the matter.

 I didn’t remember falling asleep.
 The day came up hard and fast and the earth was warmed by the great yellow ball in the sky.
 The rivers flowed and bubbled under Escosse bridge.
 The trees seemed to have taken on the characteristics of the dying world.
-In the sky I saw the black outline of a falcon eclipsing against the sun.
+In the sky I saw the silhouette of a falcon eclipsing against the sun.
 I walked.
-I walked with no aim, no purpose, the streets cracked and flecked with green plants growing from beneath the concrete, the buildings empty, looted, their insides as dark and void as a mouth without teeth.
-Every day became a blur and a memory and I lived more between worlds than the world before me.
-I ate from cans of dog food, cuts of meat from rats and cats, and fungal spores growing in the dripping alleys that smelled of urine and rotting corpses.
+I walked with no aim, no purpose, the streets cracked and flecked with verdurous weeds growing from beneath the concrete, the buildings empty, looted, their insides as dark and void as a mouth without teeth.
+Every day became a blur and a memory and I lived on the liminal shore of the old world and this one.
+I ate from cans of dog food, meat slivers of rats and cats, and suckled on fungal spores growing in the dripping alleys that smelled of urine and rotting corpses.
 I never wanted to do this alone.

 I returned to the flat I had burned down with petrol and a kitchen match.
-I walked in the ash where my family had once lived, where my children played with blocks and toys given to them by my father, where my wife used to watch television until 2 a.m, where we laughed, where we fought, where we argued.
+I walked in the ash where my family had once lived, where my children played with blocks and toys given to them by my father, where my wife used to watch television until 2 a.m, where we laughed, where we fought, where we argued, where we shared in the ecstasy of mutual obscene acts under sight of only the deviant eye of God.
 This was my home.
 This was their home.
-I used the butt of my .22 rifle to move blocks of ash, the matter disintegrating with the slightest touch.
+I used the butt of my .22 rifle to move blocks of ash, the matter disintegrating with merely a delicate touch.
 There was nothing here.
-I thought I found the faint, ashen outline of a small child embraced by an adult I assumed was my wife.
+I thought I found the faint, ashen outline of a small child nestled in the bosom of a protective adult that might have been my wife.
 But I couldn’t be sure.
-I couldn’t say goodbye.
+I wanted to say goodbye but I couldn’t.
 There was nothing to say goodbye to.

 Six Hours Till Sunrise

 Born again Christians mystify me.
 A lot of the time they’re people who’ve lived life to the fullest, and what that really means is that they lived like hedons and thought nothing of the consequences.
 If I sound jaded and frustrated, then it’s because I know that the last remaining days of my life could be in the presence of those who’ve made the worst possible choices in life, probably even hurt others who didn’t deserve it, and then switched to a winning side at the last possible minute.
 People don’t change that quick, if at all.
 It takes years of discipline and work to change one’s personality and behaviour for the best.
 And here I was, in the back of a tobacco shop with four strangers who probably raped and killed, sitting on the floor while they pray to a God they hope exists just so they can save their own arses.
 I pulled the tab off a can of McOwen’s and put the rim to my mouth and let the liquid pour down my throat.
 I wiped my mouth with the back of my hand and looked over at the dimwits kneeling on the ground like Jesus’s prophets.
 It’s not that I’m an atheist; it’s just that I know that these clowns are putting on a show, a performance.
 I looked at my watch: six hours till sunrise, then I can get the hell out of here.
 I lit a cigarette and held it between my fingers, the smoke curling up my arm.
 I walked over to the main window that we had barricaded with chairs and tables from the green room, and I could see dark outlines writhing in the night.
-I wanted to go American and dump an A-Bomb on them and be done with it.
-I put the butt of the cigarette to my mouth and the end burned red.
+I wanted to drop to my knee in an act of genuflexion before Oppenhimer and go American and dump an A-Bomb on them and be done with it all.
+I put the butt of the cigarette to my mouth and the end tautened and burned red.
 I looked over and saw The Group giving each other baptisms with water from the toilet cistern.
 I thought maybe better dump that A-Bomb on those still alive first.
-I stubbed the cigarette out on the glass window and sat down on the woolen blanket that had become my bed.
-I lay in the fetal position and waited for my time to come.
+A motioned a silent benediction and stubbed the cigarette out on the glass window and sat down on the woollen blanket that had become both my bed and potentially my hereafter tomb.
+I lay in the foetal position and waited for my time to come.

 The Last in Line

-Emotional struggle is limited by the strong, but even the strongest have limits.
-Brian Stalwart is a name that is remembered for all the wrong reasons; he is a superstition, a myth, a legend, an unwanted reality that lives in the stained red walls of the Dunglen barracks, and for as long as the sun continues to burn, Private Stalwart’s horrific legacy will remain.
+Emotional struggle is limited by the strong, but even the strongest will collapse upon themselves on the surface of Jupiter.
+Brian Stalwart is a name that is remembered for all the wrong reasons; he is a superstition, a myth, a legend, an unwanted gadfly that lives in the stained red walls of the Dunglen barracks, and for as long as the sun continues to burn, Private Stalwart’s horrific legacy will remain.

 A Faceless Truth